 4. I will not talk falsely or gossip.

 5. I will not partake in alcohol or any intoxicant.

 – Buddhism requires you to gain wisdom and understanding of life and it’s aspects.

 – Wisdom requires an open mind and patience.

 – Being wise does not mean being void of emotions

 – Having the understanding for the suffering of others.

 – Helping others to be free from suffering and pain.

 Applied to help others, these simple core basic beliefs are helpful once one gets a clear understanding.
 Here are a few links and videos that offer you a few concepts on how to get there.

-The best things I have found on the internet that help my clients understand a little better is a Youtube channel called Buddha Bits and it explains most of the concepts in simple 3 minute videos.
+The best things I have found on the internet that help my clients understand a little better is a Youtube channel called Three Minute Buddha and it explains most of the concepts in simple 3 minute videos.